 A value of 1 (low) to 4 (high) was assigned by each team member for each hazard/criterion pairing.
 The four criteria were then weighted based on the Planning Team's opinion of each criterion's importance.
 Table 3.2 presents the results of this exercise, and shows the average ranking for each hazard among the Planning Team members and reflects the team's rating of the relative importance of the identified hazards in order to focus mitigation efforts.
 The table sorts rankings from highest to lowest.
 As shown, wildfire, winter-weather related hazards, and earthquake-related hazards were highest rated, followed by volcano, climate change effects, and drought.
-The hazards in Table 3.2 are Mono County and the Town of Mammoth Lakes June 2018 consistent with the hazards identified as having potential to occur in the county and town, as shown in Table 3.1.
+The hazards in Table 3.2 are consistent with the hazards identified as having potential to occur in the County and Town, as shown in Table 3.1.